ihhub/fheroes2/README.md

 # FHeroes2 port for PS Vita

 ## Install
-Download fheroes2_data.zip and fheroes2.vpk files from https://github.com/Northfear/fheroes2-vita/releases.
+Download fheroes2.vpk file from https://github.com/Northfear/fheroes2-vita/releases.

 Install fheroes2.vpk to your Vita.
-Extract "fheroes2" folder from fheroes2_data.zip into ux0:data.

 FHeroes2 requires data files from the original Heroes of Might and Magic 2.